-- Backing into parking areas that are next to curbs, buildings, and non-paved areas is prohibited if the backed-in vehicle obstructs a sidewalk or other pedestrian or wheelchair pathway or b) the vehicle is parked in such a way as to obstruct the clear view of the permit or license plate.
+- Backing into parking areas that are next to curbs, buildings, and non-paved areas is prohibited if: a) the backed-in vehicle obstructs a sidewalk or other pedestrian or wheelchair pathway or b) the vehicle is parked in such a way as to obstruct the clear view of the permit or license plate.

 - The University Police Office may alter parking limitations which are ordinarily imposed when conditions warrant, such as special events or during inclement weather.

 - Motorcycles shall be parked ONLY in areas designated for this purpose within their assigned zones.

 - Faculty, staff, and students may not park in the Red to load and unload.
 Faculty, staff, and students shall park in 30-minute zones if available.
 All 15minute zones, 30-minute zones and other temporary zones are enforced 24 hours a day.
 These zones are for loading/unloading and quick access to high traffic areas.
 Individuals may not park in the same set of temporary zone more than once in any two-hour period.
 Reserved zones are enforced 24 hours a day.

 - Parking locations marked VISITOR are specifically designated for visitors to the University.
 The use of these parking locations by a registered student or University employee is prohibited except 3 p.m. to 7 a.m.
 The President's reserved zone is reserved 24 hours a day, and unauthorized vehicles may be towed at the owner's expense.